zio/zio/docs/guides/migrate/migration-guide.md

 ### Logging

-ZIO 2.x supports a lightweight built-in logging facade that standardized the interface to logging functionality.
+ZIO 2.x supports a lightweight built-in logging facade that standardizes the interface for logging functionality.
 So it doesn't replace existing logging libraries, but also we can plug it into one of the existing logging backends.

 We can easily log using the `ZIO.log` function: